SmartHomeGuys/Bluetooth-Proxy/README.md

 - Some hardware like the Home Assistant Green do not have Bluetooth built in, so a proxy can provide it that functionality
 - Once you have Bluetooth on Home Assistant you can integrate Bluetooth devices into Home Assistant, such as Switchbot devices that communicate over Bluetooth
 - Many devices you can purchase offer their initial setup via Bluetooth BLE even if they don't communicate using it afterwards.
 BLE enables very easy setup of devices on Home Assistant.
-- You can extend the range of Bluetooth in your house with multiple proxies
+- Extend the range of Bluetooth in your house with multiple proxies
 - With multiple Bluetooth Proxies you can use the <a href="https://github.com/agittins/bermuda">Bermuda</a> or <a href="https://espresense.com/home_assistant">ESPresence</a> integrations in Home Assistant to track Bluetooth devices that move around your home